Have fun and tell a story!

-Led by Paul Heinemann, YAAjunior is a training program that gives middle school singers, actors and dancers from all around the Maryland, Virginia and DC areas, the rare opportunity to study and perform large-scale productions of music-theatre with full orchestra.
+Led by Paul Heinemann, YAAjunior is a training program that gives middle school singers, actors and dancers from all around the Maryland, Virginia and DC areas, the rare opportunity to study and perform large-scale productions of music-theatre with full orchestra, as well as to be featured in their own Junior production.

-YAAjunior strives to strengthen students' skills in singing, acting and dancing through a fun yet rigorous rehearsal process as they prepare to participate in YAA's two mainstage productions of staged theatrical concerts in major venues, including The Clarice and Strathmore, as well as being featuring in their own JR production in the spring.
+YAAjunior strives to strengthen students' skills in singing, acting and dancing through a fun yet rigorous rehearsal process as they prepare to participate in YAA's two mainstage productions of symphonic theatrical productions in major venues, including The Clarice and Strathmore, as well as being featured in their own JR production in the spring at AMP by Strathmore..
 Our primary focus is always on healthy, honest and communicative singing, acting and movement, working towards the goal of a final production.

 Learn more about what our students say about our program here.